 Thoroughly research the app

-Before signing in a wellness program or tracking membership check any ratings or reviews to make sure the app is reliable and protects your data obtained from your fitness tracker.
+Before signing into a wellness program or tracking membership check any ratings or reviews to make sure the app is reliable and protects the data obtained from your fitness tracker.

 Turn off location tracking features

 If you are just monitoring your activity enabling the location may not be necessary.
 Disable it to protect yourself.

 Do not use network media applications to log in to your app.
 Before downloading your fitness tracker application you can set up a new account with a new user and security code.

 Another way to safeguard your fitness tracker data is to look for “Third-party disclosure”.
 It should indicate that they do not sell, trade, or transfer your personal information outside at any cost.

 If you wish to uninstall an app make sure you delete or clear the data first

 Many applications will allow you to manage your health and fitness data.
 Delete your data before removing your app from your device.

 Make sure to change your settings to protect your fitness tracker statistics.